From row boats to superyachts

 Virtus Lines Are Established

 For the first time in the history of Mengi Yay, 125, 135, 145 Virtus Series are established.
 A line that is being built from the company’s budget and on market demands.
-44 meters superyacht features a steel hull and aluminium superstructure and scheduled for completion towards the end of 2019.
+44 meters superyacht features a steel hull and aluminium superstructure and completed and delivered on May, 2020.
 Virtus is a product of innovative and elegant design approach from VYD Studio.

-"The new line" have born with Italian design and 50 years of innovative yacht building experience…
+"The new line" has born with Italian design and 50 years of innovative yacht building experience…